miangelisse-ux/intake-automation/README.md

 ## How to Run

-- Once triggers are set, the system runs automatically.

-To manually test in the Apps Script editor:
+- **Automatic execution (recommended):**
+  1. The script runs automatically whenever a new form submission is received (`onFormSubmit`).
+  2. Any daily summary or reporting functions run automatically if a time-driven trigger is set.

+- **Manual execution (for testing):**
-1. Open Apps Script in your Sheet.
+  1. Open the Apps Script editor from the bound Google Sheet (**Extensions → Apps Script**).
-2. Select onFormSubmit or a test function.
+  2. Select the function `onFormSubmit` or any other test function from the dropdown.
-3. Click Run.
+  3. Click **Run ▶** to execute manually.
+     - For `onFormSubmit`, you may need to provide a mock `e` object with test values.
-4. Check your calendar and email for the result.
+  4. Check the Google Calendar and email inbox to confirm the automation is working correctly.